oracle/db-sharding/container-based-sharding-deployment/samples/manual-steps/docker-manual-steps/README.md

 openssl rand -hex 64 -out /opt/.secrets/pwd.key
 ```

-Edit the `/opt/.secrets/common_os_pwdfile` and seed the password for grid/oracle and database.
+Edit the `/opt/.secrets/common_os_pwdfile` and seed the password.
 It will be a common password for all the database users.
 Execute following command:

 ```
 vi /opt/.secrets/common_os_pwdfile